TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 *   Administer contests, promotions, events, surveys or other features
 *   Display relevant marketing to you

-SHARING INFORMATION
+SHARING INFORMATION NIKE FAMILY

-NIKE FamilyWe may provide your information to NIKE, Inc. companies and affiliates, including Converse and Hurley ("NIKE Family"), some of which may be outside the U.S.
+We may provide your information to NIKE, Inc. companies and affiliates, including Converse and Hurley ("NIKE Family"), some of which may be outside the U.S.

 SERVICE PROVIDERS